-- 1. Mone of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. □ All □ Some of the PII maintained in the system or by the project is part of a system of records and is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act.
-The exemption claimed for these records is appropriate because [please see the applicable SORN]. - 3. □ The PII maintained in the system or by the project is not: (a) part of a system of records as defined in section (e)(5) of the Privacy Act; or (b) used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).
-Instead, the information is used to [describe how the information is used and why this use does not involve adverse determinations]. hat you read the rest of the options before checking this box □ None of the information maintained in the system or by the project is part of a system of records as defined in section (e)(5) of the Privacy Act, but the information in the system is used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).
-Despite the fact that the Privacy Act does not apply, the following protections are in place to ensure fairness to the individual: explain here.
+- 1. Mone of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 1. □ All □ Some of the PII maintained in the system or by the project is part of a system of records and is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act.
+The exemption claimed for these records is appropriate because [please see Appendix B which contains sample justifications for this exemption and provide the appropriate bases here [more than one bases may apply]. - 2. ☐ The PII maintained in the system or by the project is not: (a) part of a system of records as defined in section (e)(5) of the Privacy Act; or (b) used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).
+Instead, the information is used to ☐ None of the information maintained in the system or by the project is part of a system of records as defined in section (e)(5) of the Privacy Act, but the information in the system is used to make adverse determinations about individuals (defined in the Privacy Act as U.S. Citizens and legal permanent residents).
+Despite the fact that the Privacy Act does not apply, the following protections are in place to ensure fairness to the individual: explain here

-Section 5.1(b) Protections in place despite exemption from the accuracy, relevance, timeliness, and completeness requirements
+Section 5.1(b) Protections in place despite exemption from the accuracy, relevance, timeliness, and completeness requirements \boxtimes None of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act.

-- 1. Mone of the information maintained in the system or by the project that is part of a system of records is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act. - 2. □ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (check one) □ law enforcement □ intelligence □ other [describe here] mission requirements for which the system or project was created [choose ALL that apply]: - a. \Box The exempt information is not actually used to make any adverse determinations about individuals.
+- 2. □ For all information maintained in the system or by the project that is part of a system of records that is exempt from the accuracy, relevance, timeliness, and completeness requirements in section (e)(5) of the Privacy Act, the following efforts are made to ensure accuracy, relevance, timeliness, and completeness to the extent possible without interfering with the (check one) □ law enforcement □ intelligence □ other [describe here] mission requirements for which the system or project was created [choose ALL that apply]: - a. \Box The exempt information is not actually used to make any adverse determinations about individuals. - b.